radhika-a/webpack-boilerplate/README.md

 ## Creating a new template

-Create a new teamplate html page in templates folder and make that entry into webpack.config.js file to serve the template into build with injecting components.
+Create a new teamplate html page in templates folder and make that entry into template-entry.js file to serve the template into build with injecting components.
+Templates will generate into build folder in "npm start"

         |-templates
             |-products.html

-        //add the below code into webpack file to build plugins.push(
-            new HtmlWebpackPlugin({
-              template: './templates/products.html',
+        const templatesList = [
-              filename: 'products.html'
+                    {path: "./templates/index.html", filename: "index.html"},
-            })
-          );
+                    {path: "./templates/products.html", filename: "products.html"} // new entry
+                ]

-for html-webpack-plugin configuration level options please refer https://github.com/jantimon/html-webpack-plugin#options
+To amend any configuration changes for template generation and html component injection  please refer html-webpack-plugin configuration level options at https://github.com/jantimon/html-webpack-plugin#options